intelygenz/the-real-devops-challenge/SOLUTIONS.md

 I included deployment steps for Heroku as an example, but it requires adding credentials, and I'd rather not do that for now.

-The execution can be seen [here](https://github.com/natgarea/the-real-devops-challenge/actions/workflows/github-actions.yml).
+The executions can be seen [here](https://github.com/natgarea/the-real-devops-challenge/actions/workflows/github-actions.yml).

 ## Challenge 3